NU-CUCIS/CrossPropertyTL/README.md

 * Train a ElemNet model with a customized dataset.
 * Use a pre-trained ElemNet model to perform transfer learning on customized dataset.
-* Use a pre-trained ElemNet model to perform features extraction on customized dataset.
 * Predict material properties of new compound with a pre-trained ElemNet model.

 It is recommended to train large dataset (e.g. OQMD, MP) from scratch (SC) and small datasets (DFT-computed or experimental datasets) using transfer learning methods.